 Gulf Ecosystem Initiative

-Climate Change: The Gulf of Mexico is extremely vulnerable to climate change, especially sea level rise.
+Climate Change: The Gulf is extremely vulnerable to climate change, especially sea level rise.
 Yet, despite decades of study in the region, we still lack fundamental understanding of feedback loops.
 How do human actions like oil and gas production change freshwater systems?
 How do coastal developments impact species migration?
 Working groups in the climate change focus will use climate data sets, models, and more to investigate questions like these that will better inform societal response.

-Fisheries: Gulf of Mexico fisheries contribute millions of dollars to the economy each year, supplying 40% of our domestic seafood.
+Fisheries: Gulf fisheries contribute millions of dollars to the economy each year, supplying 40% of our domestic seafood.
 There is a wealth of long-term data sets on these important fisheries and their environments, but for proper management we need to better understand the links between fish ecosystems and their functioning.
 Working groups in this fisheries focus will leverage existing partnerships, forge new connections, and tailor products for specific stakeholders.

 From first time proposal writers to seasoned veterans, NCEAS staff is here to help you navigate the proposal process.
 Sign up for one on one support with our weekly, virtual office hours.
 Please include topics of potential discussion in the notes box so we can best prepare for our meetings.